"What should we be looking for in potential leaders in our church?"

 I have been asked many times over the years what characteristics we look for in potential leaders (both paid staff and volunteer leadership) at Calvary Church.
-There are four non-negotiables that I personally look for...
+There are four non-negotiables that we look for.
+Each of these reflect what the Scripture's teach us over and over about what the Lord desires in His leaders in the local church.

 #1: A passion and hunger for God and at the same time a deep love and care for people.
 Jesus didn't separate these two things and nor should we...especially as we look for godly leaders to serve God's people in the local church.

 #2: A humble, servant heart.
 Is this individual eager and joyful about doing the tasks no one else wants to do?
+Are they quick to joyfully submit to others?
 Do they prefer being unnoticed for their service and good deeds rather than being noticed and praised by others for them?
 This is a huge indicator of what is going on in the heart.
 True humility before God and people must be a non-negotiable.

 #3: A hard worker.
 Bottom line is that ministry is hard work and it takes much sacrifice...physically, spiritually, and emotionally.
 If an individual is lazy or constantly making excuses vs. faithfully and joyfully working "as unto the Lord," not only does this create tension among other leaders but the congregation will lose respect for them and as a result simply won't follow their lead.
 A person must count the cost of ministry leadership and be willing to work hard for the glory of God and the good of the church.